 Tu completas-me — You make me feel complete

 Eu só quero amar-te —I just want to love you

-Tu és tudo para mim — you are everthing to me
+Tu és tudo para mim — You are everything to me

-Quando estou contigo estou nos braços da paz – When I am with you, I am at the peace’s arms.
+Quando estou contigo estou nos braços da paz – I feel at peace, when I’m in your arms

 Ao teu lado, ando de olhos fechados — Beside you I can walk with my eyes closed